 I do not think it is helpful to pose the environmental question in terms of a choice between clean air and water or more and more kilowatts, a livable environment or more and more cars.
 I think we will have more kilowatts but clean air and water as well.
 I think we will achieve a livable environment despite more and more cars.
 Let us not engage in a game of silly doomsday alternatives.
-We can find the answers without that kind of nonsense.
+We can (more) were to gold bearings on the Franciscotts proceed Environmental Financiag Authority I do not think it is helpful for the najority party in Congress to recover 37-point enti-pollution progrem President wixon sent to Congress last February on But we raist pursue a gread strategy in waging that war, not engage in a wicious I don't think we are going to do it by attenting industry or declaring war on all There is a critical need today to bring man into harmony with nature.
+But show offe who dig a hole on compus and bury a cer in the ground.
+If I were going to bet on the will come up with a solution to automotive answers without that kind of wonsense.

-The truth is that the President's environmental message of last February represented a landmark.
+A challenge to our survival does not justify petional hysteria, Hysteria that the President's environmental message of last February represented a landmark.
 It was the first time the people had been given a presidential assessment of the state of their environment.
 It was the first time in recent history that a President of the United States had committed himself to a crusade for a clean environment, a restoration of our land to its former state of America the Beautiful.